microsoft/P.808/src/P808Template/README.md

 The implementation of Comparison Category Rating (CCR) listening test as specified in the Annex E of ITU-T P.800.
 The template has same structure as ACR_Template.

+## P835_template
+The implementation of the ITU-T Rec.
+P.835 recommendation.
+An extension of it for only one time listening are given on P835_template_one_audio.html.